Translate

 Outdoor assembly areas, emergency blue phones, wheelchair evacuation chairs and carless pickup areas have been set up around campus.
 See Emergency Maps for details.

-Does Cal Poly have plans in the case of a major emergency?
+Does Cal Poly have plans in the event of a major emergency?

 Related Content